 Among the volunteers came a special guest—Kelly VanDeMark, Lockport’s Alderwoman of the fourth ward.
 She wore a WeLoveU shirt and helped alongside volunteers.
 Afterward, she shared a heartfelt message with the group.

-“I’m proud to be an Alderwoman for the fourth ward for the city of Lockport and we’re definitely fortunate to have this organization here today to beautify 232 South Street and I’m absolutely amazed by the positivity and sense the of community that I felt in just a short time so thank you again for all your volunteerism and your hard work and I definitely look forward to seeing this spread in our community.”
+“I’m proud to be an Alderwoman for the fourth ward for the city of Lockport and we’re definitely fortunate to have this organization here today and I’m absolutely amazed by the positivity and sense the of community that I felt in just a short time so thank you again for all your volunteerism and your hard work and I definitely look forward to seeing this spread in our community.”